Wong Kit Yi

 Wong Kit Yi presented an exhibition, Magic Wands, Batons and DNA Splicers in the a.m. space booth at the Art Basel in Hong Kong from 27-31 March 2018.
 For the booth, MetaObjects installed a bio lab in collaboration with Dr. Yun Lam of City University Chemistry Department and ArtSciMedia.
 The project involved taking DNA samples of visitors using oral swabs and running a Polymerase Chain Reaction (PCR) to magnify the sample and using Agarose Gel Electrophoresis to separate the maternal DNA.
-Visitors to the booth can leave their sample after signing a consent form and can then pick up their DNA at the booth at the end of the day after running the process, which takes about 2 hours.
+Visitors to the booth can leave their sample after signing a consent form and can then pick up their DNA at the booth at the end of the day after running the process.
 MetaObjects organised a team of helpers from the School of Creative Media to assist with the bio lab throughout the fair.
-In addition to the bio lab, MetaObjects also produced the iridescent subtitling effect for Wong's video, Uploading Consciousness To A Lotus Root (2018).
+In addition to the bio lab, MetaObjects also produced the subtitling and effects for Wong's video, Uploading Consciousness To A Lotus Root (2018).

 About the exhibition